A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-Following previous works~\cite{koren2008factorization,ncf,kang2018self,sun2019bert4rec}, we adopt the \textit{leave-one-out} evaluation method: for each user, we pair its test item with 100 unobserved items according to the user's interaction history.
+Following previous works~\cite{koren2008factorization,ncf,kang2018self,sun2019bert4rec}, we adopt the \textit{leave-one-out} evaluation method: for each user, we pair the test item with 100 unobserved items according to the user's interaction history.
 Then we rank the test item for the user among the 101 total items.
-We use two standard evaluation metrics for top-$k$ recommendation: Recall@k (R@k) and Normalized Discounted Cumulative Gain@N (N@k).
-R@k measures the proportion of test items that appear in the top-$k$ recommendations, and N@k accounts for the ranking position of the test interaction.
+We use two standard evaluation metrics for top-$k$ recommendation: Recall@k (R@k) and Normalized Discounted Cumulative Gain@k (N@k).
+Our model explicitly utilizes popularity information.
+Therefore, we also present results where we sample the negatives based on their popularities, \ie popular items have higher probabilities of being sampled as negatives.
 We report the average of R@k and N@k over all the test interactions.

-We use publicly available Pytorch implementations for the baselines.
+We use publicly available implementations for the baselines.
 For fair evaluation, we set dimension size $d$ to 50, max sequence length $L$ to $200$, and batch size to $128$ in all models.
-We use three layers (one base and two additional) in NCF and NGCF, and two attention layers for the sequential models (SasRec, BERT4Rec, TiSasRec, and ours).
 We use an Adam optimizer and tune the learning rate in the range $\{10^{-4}, 10^{-3}, 10^{-2}\}$ and set the weight decay to $10^{-5}$.
 We use the dropout regularization rate of $0.3$ for all models.
-We set $\gamma = 0.5$ in \Cref{eqn:popularity_gamma}, whose reason we will discuss the reason in ~\Cref{sec:gamma}.
-We define the coarse and fine time period to be a month and a week respectively, and we fix the window size to be $m = 12$ and $n =4$ for all datasets (\Cref{sec:item_trajectory_encoder}).
+We set $\gamma = 0.5$ in \Cref{eqn:popularity_gamma}, whose reason we will discuss the reason in supplement materials.
+We define the coarse and fine period to be 10 and 2 days respectively, and we fix the window size to be $m = 12$ and $n =4$ for all datasets (\Cref{sec:item_trajectory_encoder}).
 We train \name for a maximum of 80 epochs.
 All experiments are conducted on a Tesla V100 using PyTorch.
 We repeat each experiment 5 times with different random seeds and report the average performance.